-Social trading can be seen from two different angles.
-Once from the point of view of the investor using the expertise of professional traders.
-The investor copies the trades of the professional trader.
-Often, investors are called followers.
-On the other hand, one may also see social trading from the perspective of the professional trader trying to gain followers to receive commissions from the broker in addition to the actual trading.
+Social trading can be seen from two different perspectives.
+Firstly, from the point of view of the investor using the expertise of professional traders.
+The investor, often called a follower, copies the trades of the professional trader.
+On the other hand, one may also see social trading from the perspective of the professional trader trying to gain followers, in order to receive commissions from the broker in addition to trading profits.

-The decision of who is the best social trading broker is completely individual.
-Every trader has a personal opinion.
-And we would like to include your assessment here in this social trading broker test on this page.
-If you are already registered with a provider and thus gaining experience, then please vote.
+The decision as to who is the best social trading broker is determined by the individual.
+Every trader has a personal opinion, and we would like to include your assessment here in the social trading broker test found on this page.
+If you are already registered with a provider and are gaining experience in social trading, then please vote.

-We, too, test the social trading providers.
-We do this by opening an account with them, taking a close look at the trading offer and the available traders, even making some trades and putting some questions to the customer service.
-In addition, we also inform ourselves about the company, of course especially about regulation and security.
-If possible, we also ask about the management behind the company.
+We also test various social trading providers.
+We do this by opening an account with them, taking a close look at the trading offer and the available traders, making some trades, and putting some questions to the customer service team.
+In addition, we perform research about the company, with particular attention paid to regulation and security.
+If possible, we also investigate the management behind the company.

-So, knowing what we need to look out for in test reports, we want to show you the criteria we’re considering in a review.
-This should help you in your assessment.
-We developed a 10 point checklist presented in detail below to explain what matters most to us.
+By sharing what we look out for in our own test reports, we will show you the criteria we consider in our own reviews – which should help you in your own assessment.
+We have developed a 10 point checklist, presented in detail below, to explain what matters most to us.

-To determine who is the best social trading provider from our point of view, first we check the trade offer of the broker.
-The trade offer is a bit more differentiated than, for example, with a classic CFD broker.
-Of course we include the number of underlyings a client can trade with a social trading provider, evaluating not only the number, but also the quality.
-By this we mean whether the broker offers a judicious selection from various industries, countries, etc. This is especially important for top traders trying to gain followers.
+To determine the best social trading provider, first we check the broker’s trade offer.
+The trade offer is slightly different to that of a classic CFD broker.
+We look at the number of underlying assets that a client can trade with a social trading provider, evaluating not only the number, but also the quality.
+We assess whether the broker offers a wide selection from various industries and countries.
+This is especially important for top traders trying to gain a strong followership.

-But as mentioned above, social trading is to be considered from two points of view.
-The other angle is that of the follower for whom it is less significant how many underlyings he can trade with the broker, since followers will primarily follow the traders and not actively trade themselves, although on some platforms this is also possible.
+However, as mentioned above, social trading should be considered from two points of view, including that of the follower.
+For followers it is less significant how many underlying assets are available to trade.
+Followers will primarily follow other traders and not actively trade themselves, although on some platforms this is also possible.

-From the follower‘s point of view the „trade offer“ therefore consists of top traders whose activities he can follow.
-We check out the number of top traders, but to us the quality of the traders is even more important.
-This signifies their success, which of course cannot be defined as a whole.
-Therefore, at this point we include our past social trading experience.
+From the follower‘s point of view, the trade offer therefore consists of top traders whose activities they can follow.
+We check the number and quantity of top traders – however, the quality of the traders themselves is even more important.
+Quality is a signifier of their success, which of course is not easy to assess in full.
+Therefore, we also include our past social trading experiences.

 Of course, a social trading broker test also includes an assessment of the conditions and fees.
-Here we have to admit that the comparability is not always guaranteed 1: 1, since social trading providers sometimes pursue very different models and objectives.
-Not all, but many, social trading providers are CFD and forex brokers.
-Here, we pay particular attention to the level of spreads (difference between buying and selling price).
-This is so important because spreads are incurred on every trade.
-The higher the spreads, the greater the burden on the trading performance.
-Therefore this difference should logically be as small as possible.
-As a rule, these are also market maker models in which the broker sets the spread himself.
+Here, we have to admit that a direct comparison can be difficult, since social trading providers sometimes pursue very different models and objectives.
+Many, though not all, social trading providers are CFD and Forex brokers.
+In this regard, we pay particular attention to the level of spreads (the difference between buying and selling prices).
+This is important because spreads are incurred on every trade.
+The higher the spreads, the greater the burden of cost on the traders.
+Therefore, it is logical that this difference should be as small as possible.
+As a rule, these are also market maker models in which the broker sets the spread itself.

-On the other hand, there are social trading providers mapping the performance of a top trader by means of a derivative, for example in the form of a certificate.
-Of course the terms vary from broker to broker.
-This has the advantage that the top trader, for example, can buy shares directly.
-Although a spread applies here, too, it is certainly not due to the broker, but the stock market or the issuer in direct trading, so it would be unfair to add these costs to the balance of the social trading provider.
+On the other hand, there are also social trading providers that map the performance of a top trader by means of a derivative – in the form of a certificate, for example.
+The terms vary from broker to broker.
+This has the advantage that the top trader can buy shares directly.
+Although a spread applies here, too, it is certainly not due to the broker, but rather to the stock market or the issuer in direct trading.
+As such, it would be unfair to add these costs to our assessment of the social trading provider.